Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Day 5 – Transfer to San Cristobal – Punta Carola – Interpretative Center and Las Tijeretas

 The first day is all for you.
-After you settle in the hotel at your arrival in San Cristobal, around 8.30 am, you can walk to Playa Mann and then to the Interpretative center where you will have an interesting tour through the history, geology and conservation projects of the Galapagos.
+After you settle in the hotel upon your arrival in San Cristobal, around 8.30 am, you can walk to Playa Mann and then to the Interpretative Center, where you will have an interesting tour through the historygeology, and conservation projects of the Galapagos.

-Then you will keep following the path to the Mirador Las Tijeretas with stunning views over the bay where you will snorkel too in a few minutes. 🙂
+Then you will keep following the path to the Mirador Las Tijeretas with stunning views over the bay, where you can snorkel in a few minutes. 🙂

 In fact, you will take the path down the hill and gear up for your solo (with no guide) snorkeling adventure.
 It’s a spectacular place to watch the marine life, especially if it’s in a full moon or new moon day when the water is crystal clear.

-After the snorkeling, you will have 10 minutes walk to Punta Carola Beach where you will bask in the sun and relax together with your new friends the sea lions.
+After the snorkeling, you will have 10 10-minute walk to Punta Carola Beach, where you will bask in the sun and relax together with your new friends, the sea lions.

 You can even snorkel there if you wish, but most of all, wait for the spectacular sunset.